david-drew/OpenVINO-Samples/DL_Streamer/GStreamer_Audio_Analytics_Tutorial.md

 git checkout preview/audio-detect
 ```

-The DL Streamer Audio directory is located at:
+The DL Streamer Audio directory is now located at:
 ~/gva/gst-video-analytics/samples/gst_launch/audio_detect/

+Now we'll do some additional setup for the samples in this repository.

 ```sh
 cd ~/gva/gst-video-analytics/scripts